matthijscox/Blog/pages/2022-07-30-embedding.md

 PackageCompiler does take a few minutes to compile any Julia code, even a simple hello world.
 That's because all of Julia base is included, regardless of whether actually need all base functionality or not.

 We will be using the [create_library](https://julialang.github.io/PackageCompiler.jl/stable/libs.html) functionality of PackageCompiler.

+## Create a Julia package

+I assume you have basic Julia knowledge.
+Julia libraries are created from a package, so go ahead and make one in a folder with `Pkg.generate("MyLibrary")`.

 ## Existing examples?